NickDurnev/Cinematik-SPA/README.md

 # CINEMATIK

-CINEMATIK is a web application built with React, React Query, Mongoose, and other technologies.
-It allows users to search movies and add it to favorites or watched lists.
+CINEMATIK is a web application built with React, Typescript, React Query, Mongoose, and other technologies.
+It allows users to search movies, actors, info about them.
+And collect movies in Favorites or Watched lists.

 ## Features